Frequently Asked Questions

 Do you offer an initial consultation before deciding to engage in therapy with you?

-Yes!
-I offer a free 15 minute consultation that is used to determine if we might be a good therapy fit for one another.
-In this time, I welcome any questions that would best help you to make your decision.
-I will also ask questions that will help identify if my services and expertise are best fit for your needs.
-This consultation by no means requires you to continue on into therapy services with me and is not a guarantee for therapy services.
-If by the end of the consultation we decide to begin therapy services, we will schedule a separate intake appointment.
-If you'd like to schedule a free consult, contact me here.
+Yes, I offer a complimentary 15-minute consultation to help determine if we are a good fit for working together in therapy.
+During this time, I encourage you to ask any questions that will help you make an informed decision.
+I will also ask questions to assess whether my services and expertise align with your needs.
+This consultation does not obligate you to continue with therapy, nor does it guarantee therapy services.
+If, after the consultation, we agree to move forward, we will schedule a separate intake appointment.
+If you're interested in scheduling a free consultation, please feel free to contact me here.